liilab/appify/readme.txt

 8. Once you have finished configuring the plugin, click the "Save Changes" button to save your settings.

-9. You can now view the Wooapp on your mobile device by downloading the app from the app store or by visiting the app URL provided in the Wooapp settings.
+9. You can now view the WooApp on your mobile device by downloading the app from the app store or by visiting the app URL provided in the Wooapp settings.

 Congratulations, you have successfully installed and configured the Wooapp plugin on your WooCommerce website!